Adefolajuwon/sea-world/README.md

 ### Additional Notes

 - **UI/UX Notes**: The one-time hover tooltip is intended to aid new users in understanding interaction mechanics.

+### Style Guide

+Refer to the [Style Guide](./styleGuide.md) for details on coding conventions, component styling, and CSS guidelines.
+Following the Style Guide ensures code consistency and maintainability across the project.